-History has always been a passion of mine.
-It began long ago when my mother read me the Little House on the Prairie series.
-Since that time, I have read volumes of history books, taken classes for the sure pleasure of learning, watched documentaries, and been drawn to historical fiction movies and television programs sometimes for no other reason than I want to study the sets and costume design.
+History has long been a passion of mine.
+It began in childhood when my mother read me the Little House on the Prairie series.
+Since that time, I have read volumes of history books, taken classes for the sure pleasure of learning, watched documentaries, and been drawn to historical fiction movies and television programs, sometimes for no other reason than to study sets and costume design.
 (This post is a companion piece to my WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 But not every period of history speaks equally to me.
-I don’t find them all fascinating or even interesting, and while I know quite a bit about world history in general, there is only one period on which I would consider myself an amateur historian.
+I don’t find them all fascinating, or even interesting, and while I know quite a bit about world history in general, there is only one period for which I would consider myself an amateur historian.

-That period goes by many names — the late Victorian-Edwardian era, the Gilded Age, the Belle Époque, the Titanic era — but they all refer to the 19th century becoming the 20th, the old world giving way to an age powered by technology, swept by social change and forever scarred by world war.
+That period goes by many names — the late Victorian-Edwardian era, the Gilded Age, the Belle Époque, the Titanic era — but they all refer to the late 19th/early 20th century.
+This is when the old world gave way to an era powered by technology, swept by social change and forever scarred by world war.

 It also appeals to me for more concrete reasons:

-- It changed the world in countless ways.
+- The era changed the world in countless ways.
 The world of 1920 looked and felt much different that the world of 1890.
-Empires fell, colonies earned recognition, women began exploring newfound freedom, monarchies collapsed and all the problems of the 20th century were set in motion – communism, fascism, instability in the Middle East.
+Empires fell, colonies earned recognition, women began exploring newfound freedom, monarchies collapsed, and all the problems of the 20th century were set in motion – communism, fascism, instability in the Middle East.

 Passion in Action

-The Civil War speaks to my mother’s soul in the same way the Belle Époque speaks to me.
+The American Civil War speaks to my mother’s soul in the same way the Belle Époque speaks to mine.
 It makes her feel something that no other time period can and she can’t get enough.

-Recently, my family and I attended an American Civil War re-enactment.
+Recently, my family and I attended a Civil War re-enactment.
 I was able to test what I already knew.

 The battle was fun to watch, the artifacts and reproductions gave perspective on life 150 years ago, and the women’s dresses were cumbersome and silly, but it stirred no emotions.
 It was a good day, but it made me feel no different than any other nice summer activity.

-I spent the afternoon wishing it was 1910 and wondering how many Civil War veterans lived to see the start of World War One in July 1914.
+I spent the afternoon wishing it was 1910 and wondering how many Civil War veterans lived to see the start of the Great War in July 1914.